 Summary of Community Input on Implementation

-There was limited community input on the implementation of Recommendation 28.
+There was limited community input on the implementation of Recommendations 1 and 2.
 In general, the community indicates awareness of the methods and processes for nominating and electing Board members and general satisfaction with their terms.
-Some commenters did note, however, that a potential conflict of interest with the community remains.
+Some comments did note, however, that potential conflicts of interest with the community remain.

 Some noted that it's important to draw Board members from existing community groups to ensure the knowledge and understanding of ICANN and technical expertise to serve effectively.
-One comment suggested that Board service could be used as a mechanism to grow the community by creating initiatives to recruit from a wider community of participants to expand the range of expertise available.
+One commenter suggested that Board service could be used as a mechanism to grow the community by creating initiatives to recruit from a wider community of participants.
 This commenter also underscored the importance of clearly demonstrating or articulating the traditionally high professional standard to which the Board works.

 In contrast to comments in support of the existing Board selection processes, one commenter asked, “Is it reasonable that the Board should provide to the Nominating Committee the 'profile' of the Board Members it claims it requires in the next turnover?”

 Additional public input posed some questions for future work that were not addressed by the ATRT1 recommendation in this area.
 Specifically, commenters asked about the importance of having an appropriately international Board, as well as one that represents the ICANN community and groups.
-These comments also delve further into how the Board itself selects Committee Chairs and Board Governance Committee members as important to transparency into Board selection and operations as those committees are the ones that recommend and approve Bylaw changes.
+These comments also delve further into how the Board itself selects Committee Chairs and Board Governance Committee members as important to transparency into Board selection and operations as those committees are the ones that recommend and approve bylaw changes.

 ATRT2 Analysis of Recommendation Implementation